dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### 5.0.0 ( 2022-11-xx ) ###
+* Remove Yandex as a supported provider.
+* Add URL and documentation strings to all providers
+* Refactor reused code in providers into traits.
+* Separate Elevation into a separate provider category.
+The Elevation provider is called by the Geo Provider when needed.
+* Add additional error checks
+* Introduce GeoApify for Geolocation
+* Split off EXIF data enhancement into a separate file
+* Move several geo faunctions to global scope.
+* Add a series of global functions to get/set geo and weather data which are also pluggable to different storage locations
+* Separate weather and geo into two separate sets of functions
+* Set the weather condition to a code instead of storing icons and summary.
+Retain summary and icon for backcompat
+* Introduce Venue as a Custom Post Type
+* Replace Zones with Private Venues
+* Automatically create venues when checking in using Micrpub.
+* Make default for displaying location on posts the venue name and link, then location taxonomy, then address field.

 ### 4.5.0 ( 2022-06-17 ) ###
 * Adjust queries